Nova-Striker/mydotfiles/README.md

   5. Step 4 broke mysql server and now it cannot be used from shell.
   It can now be used with only Beekeeper.
 Looking for a solution to fix this for the time being.

+  6. MySql is now fixed.
+Had to completely remove Mysql(not just removing it using apt but "purging" the entire mysql server.)

 =======